hientt1803/e-commerce-chat-laravel/README.md

-set up app
+How to setup application.

+### Do this one 👀👀
-1. php artisan migrate
+    - php artisan migrate
-2. php artisan db:seed
+    - php artisan db:seed
-3. done
+    - done